Baal Shem Tov, or Besht — the founder of Chasidism —

 Are KKL-JNF the good guys?

-This column was written two years ago when it looked like the JNF was about to make some very fruitful changes.
-Since then there has been no action towards resolving the problems which make the "GoNeutral" program misleading from an ecological viewpoint, and none of the specific changes that JNF promised to make in this or other programs have been acted upon.
+This column was written in 2008 when it looked like the JNF-US was about to make some very fruitful changes.
+As of 2010, there was little action towards resolving the problems which make the "GoNeutral" program misleading from an ecological viewpoint, and none of the specific changes that JNF promised to make in this or other programs had been acted upon.
+I need to do new research on what JNF-US or KKL are currently doing, but the questions and concerns below should at least help people who want to do their own research.

 When we first initiated this site, we encouraged people to give directly to Keren Kayemet LeYisrael (KKL), the JNF in Israel.
 We now encourage people to pledge to JNF, but to wait to give their pledge until the problems with GoNeutral are worked out.
 (See "The Giving Tree".)
 We also encourage people to give an equal amount to Bustan for Bedouin issues and/or to the Good Energy Initiative of the Heschel Center for carbon offsets.